DS-100/fa17/grading.md

 Updated grading policy coming soon!

-There will be 10 challenging week long projects (homework).
-Projects must be completed individually and will mix programming and short answer questions.
-At the end of each week of instruction we will have an online multiple choice quiz that will help you stay up-to-date with lecture materials.
+There will be 2 challenging projects and 6 homework assignments.
+Assignments must be completed individually and will mix programming and short answer questions.
+At the end of each week of instruction, we will have an online multiple choice quiz (vitamin) that will help you stay up-to-date with lecture materials.
 Labs assignments will be graded for completion and are intended to help with the projects.

+* 24% Homeworks (6 assignments, 4% each)
-* 40% Projects
+* 16% Projects (2 projects, 8% each)
-* 13% Vitamins
+* 5% Vitamins
-* 7% Labs
+* 10% Labs
+* 5% Participation
 * 15% Midterm
 * 25% Final

-In addition, active participation on Piazza and in class may positively affect your final grade.
+Participation is baed on answering questions with clickers in lecture.
+Full credit is given for answering question in 18 lectures, and is pro-rated for fewer than 18 lectures, i.e., min(num lectures with recorded click, 18)/18.

 ### On Time Policy (try not to be late)